Coronavirus has had a massive impact on so many accommodation providers over the past few months and, unfortunately, we’re not out of the woods yet!

 My biggest piece of advice is make sure you keep marketing your business.
 Do not make the mistake of taking your foot off the pedal!

-Just because people cannot travel at the moment or aren’t confident enough to make a booking right now, it doesn’t mean that they aren’t still actively looking for places to stay in the future.
-So you need to make sure you stay in their radar!
+And just because lots of people aren’t confident enough to make a booking yet or aren’t able to travel right now, it doesn’t mean that they aren’t still actively looking for places to stay in the future.
+So, again, you need to make sure you stay in their radar!

 2. Focus on the domestic market